 Online classes are a great way to balance family life, work and education.
 This option will allow you to work at your own pace to make a better life for you and your family.
 Best of all, taking online classes lets you integrate your studies into your schedule at your convenience.

 Now that you’ve learned the ins and outs of taking online classes, does it sound like something you'd be interested in?
-If so, learn more about the options you have as an online student!
+Check out this article to see if you have what it takes to succeed: 7 Signs You're Ready to be an Online Student.